 I’ve been spying the menagerie of antiques outside this cool antique store in High Point, North Carolina called Golden Oldies.
 They sell mostly to the international home furnishing industry, based here in High Point.
 Last week, I finally found a little time for a late afternoon visit.
 These rusty iron trellises were my first subject of study.

-Click on the image to see a higher resolution version from my portfolio site.
-I appreciate you stopping by!
+For the best viewing experience, click on an image to view a high resolution version from my portfolio site.
+Thanks for stopping by!